kedacore/keda-docs/content/scalers/azure-monitor.md

       activeDirectoryClientPassword: CLIENT_PASSWORD_ENV_NAME
 ```

-The `activeDirectoryClientId` value is the name of the environment variable your deployment uses to get the active directory client id.
-The `activeDirectoryClientPassword` value is the name of the environment variable your deployment uses to get the active directory client password.
-This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

 **Parameter list:**

 - `resourceURI` is the shortened URI to the Azure resource.
 The format is `"<resourceProviderNamespace>/<resourceType>/<resourceName>"`.
 Required.